About

 Our mission is to close the gaps on the greenbelt along the Boise River, creating connective pathways from Lucky Peak Dam to the Snake River confluence, and to promote coherent corridors for active transportation throughout the valley.

-When are F.A.C.T.S. meetings?
+When Are F.A.C.T.S.
+Meetings?

-Who are the members of F.A.C.T.S.
+Who Are the Members of F.A.C.T.S.

 In its current incarnation, F.A.C.T.S. began its mission in 1989, continuing the work that was originally started in 1987 by its predecessor, the Boise River Trail Foundation.

-Is F.A.C.T.S. a non-profit organization?
+Is F.A.C.T.S. a Non-Profit Organization?

 Yes, F.A.C.T.S. is a 501(c)(3) non-profit organization.
 Your donations to F.A.C.T.S. may qualify for a tax deduction.

-Yes, F. A.C.T.S. keeps minutes of its meetings and other relevant documents relating to the conduct or administration of the foundation.
-Only official correspondence that is so designated and signed by the President or Secretary of the organization are maintained and publicly available consistent with the F.A.C.T.S. record policy.
+Yes, F.A.C.T.S. keeps minutes of its meetings and other relevant documents related to the conduct or administration of the foundation.
+Only official correspondence that is so designated and signed by the President or Secretary of the organization is maintained and publicly available, consistent with the F.A.C.T.S. record policy.

 F.A.C.T.S.
 Officers: